aembke/fred.rs/tests/README.md

 Note: the [stop redis script](scripts/stop_all_redis.sh) can stop all local Redis servers, including those started via docker.

+There are 4 environment variables that can be used to control the host/port for the centralized or clustered servers used for the tests.
+The default values can be found in the [environ](./environ) file.

+* FRED_REDIS_CLUSTER_HOST
+* FRED_REDIS_CLUSTER_PORT
+* FRED_REDIS_CENTRALIZED_HOST
+* FRED_REDIS_CENTRALIZED_PORT

+Callers can change these, but need to ensure the ACL rules are properly configured on the servers.
+A user with the name `$REDIS_USERNAME` and password `$REDIS_PASSWORD` needs full access to run any command.
+The installation scripts will automatically set these rules, but if callers use a different server they may need to manually create this user.

 ## Adding Tests

 Adding tests is straightforward with the help of some macros and utility functions.